Friends of the Ferries

 Our annual membership is only £2 per annum.
 This provides members with two Chair’s letters and two printed Newsletters per annum.
-Our membership remains consistently high, with a remarkable renewal rate over the years, and we currently have about 500 annually paid-up members.
-Additional funds are raised through a Christmas Draw, raffles, sales items, and in particular an annual chartered ferry dock and river cruise each summer between New Brighton and Eastham, including the operational waters within the Liverpool Dock system, using the Gladstone and Langton Locks and including a visit to the Seaforth Container Terminal.
+Our membership remains consistently high, with a remarkable renewal rate over the years, and we currently have about 400 annually paid-up members.
+Additional funds are raised through a Christmas Draw, raffles, and in particular an annual chartered ferry DOCK AND RIVER CRUISE each summer between New Brighton and Eastham, including the operational waters within the Liverpool Dock system, using the Gladstone and Langton Locks and including a visit to the Seaforth Container Terminal.

 Please send subscriptions (valid for 12 months from April through to March) to: